-- nightclubs - cinemas - theatres - other premises where regulated entertainment is being provided - 8.9 Premises which already have an occupancy limit imposed on them by a fire safety certificate issued under the Fire Precautions Act 1971 will not have an occupancy limit imposed under the premises licence, unless Derbyshire Fire & Rescue Service recommends a change. - 8.10 The applicant should consider the use of appropriate fire safety precautions to protect public safety.
-This may include fire fighting equipment, emergency lighting and an appropriate means of raising the alarm in the event of a fire. - 8.11 Appendix C outlines specific matters that require consideration under public safety for theatres and cinemas. - 8.12 In relevant premises licence holders will be expected to incorporate the principles of Safer Clubbing into their operating schedules.
+- nightclubs - cinemas - theatres - other premises where regulated entertainment is being provided - 8.9 Premises which already have an occupancy limit imposed on them by a fire safety certificate issued under the Fire Precautions Act 1971 will not have an occupancy limit imposed under the premises licence, unless Derbyshire Fire & Rescue Service recommends a change. - 8.10 The Council will require every relevant place or premises to be fitted with fire-fighting equipment, emergency lighting and an appropriate means of raising the alarm in the event of a fire, which is agreed in consultation with the Derbyshire Fire & Rescue Service. - 8.11 Appendix C outlines specific matters that require consideration under public safety for theatres and cinemas. - 8.12 In relevant premises licence holders will be expected to incorporate the principles of Safer Clubbing into their operating schedules.
 The guide can be viewed in full on www.drugs.gov.uk.